 APNIC’s RPKI repository includes a single ‘all resources’ certificate as a self-signed trust anchor.
-Underneath this trust anchor, APNIC has five sub-repositories with distinct subsets of the Internet number resources it manages.
+Underneath this trust anchor, APNIC has five sub-repositories with distinct subsets of the INRs it manages.
 This reflects those resources for which administrative responsibility has been assigned to APNIC directly by IANA as described in the IANA registries, and those resources whose administrative role has been transferred to APNIC from each of the other four RIRs.

 Certificate management services